fgcsl/Bioinformatics_scripts/README.md

 Open bioproject_ids.txt file and edit it with your bioproject list which you want to download

 ### Step:3
 Run "download_raw_reads.sh" Script in the terminal.
-This script will read all the ids from bioproject_ids.txt file and download all the samples in fastq format
+This script will read all the ids from bioproject_ids.txt file and it will download all the samples in fastq format

 ```
 $chmod +X download_raw_reads.sh